 The humpback whales that we encounter in Campbell River aren’t here year-round.
 These are a migratory whale.
 They spend their summers in feeding grounds in higher latitudes, like here in Campbell River.
 Their winters are spent in warm breeding grounds near the equator.

-Temperate waters have higher nutrient and oxygen content in them, and support more krill and small schooling fish that these whales feed on.
-The warmer waters have very little food for them, but offer protection from predators including killer whales.
+Temperate waters have higher nutrient and oxygen content, and support huge amounts of krill and small schooling fish that these whales feed on.
+Warmer waters have very little food for them, but offer protection from predators including killer whales.

 During the summer months in British Columbia, humpback whales spend most of their time feeding on krill, plankton and small fish including herring.
-They need to build up their fat supply for the winter months, and will eat around 2 tonnes a day, that’s over 4000lbs of food they filter through with their baleen plates.
+They need to build up their fat supply for the winter months, and will eat around 2 tonnes a day, that’s over 4000lbs of food!
+They filter prey through their baleen plates.

 We’re very grateful to be seeing more and more of these whales call these waters home for the 6-8 months that they’re here.
-It’s especially exciting to start recognizing and encountering the same individuals returning year after year to their same feeding spots, and who they’re spending their time with.
+It’s especially exciting to start recognizing and encountering the same individuals returning year after year to their same feeding spots, and who they’re spending their time with!